 To view the number of login failure occurred you can use the below command:

-If you want to unlock you can enter the below command:
+In the sameway, if you want to unlock it later, you can enter the below command:

 Now you can successfully log in as root using SSH.
 You can also get DUCI back as normal ESXi interface by using ALT+F2.